microsoft/scalar/docs/getting-started.md

-If you are unfamiliar with what directories are available in the repository, then you can run `git ls-tree -d --name-only HEAD` to discover the directories at root, or `git ls-tree -d --name-onlye HEAD <path>` to discover the directories in `<path>`.
+If you are unfamiliar with what directories are available in the repository, then you can run `git ls-tree -d --name-only HEAD` to discover the directories at root, or `git ls-tree -d --name-only HEAD <path>` to discover the directories in `<path>`.

 ### Options